OpenSourceEconomics/respy/development/restud/README.md

 This solves and simulates the model for the three parametrizations analyzed in the paper using their program and the ***RobuPy*** package.
 The resulting choice probabilities summarized in **data.robupy.info** align between the implementations and the published results (see **original-results.pdf**).
 Minor discrepancies are due to randomness.

+### Graphs

+A visual representation of some key economic implications of the simulated economy are available [here](http://nbviewer.ipython.org/github/robustToolbox/package/blob/master/development/restud/graphs/graphs.ipynb).